tensorush/tensorush.github.io/content/crw.md

 themes = ["love"]
 +++

-Luminous wonders twirling in tight embrace through the ever-growing cosmic void.
+Luminous wonders twirling in close embrace through the ever-growing cosmic void.

 <!-- more -->

-## All of these are real photos captured with our best telescopes.
+## All of these are original photos captured with our best telescopes.

 # **Nebulae - luminescent interstellar regions consisting of stardust**